Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

    - `pop rdx ; ret`: `0x40228e`
 - [ ] Location to which flag is to be read

-Let's find a string we can use a symlink.
+Let's find a string we can use as a symlink.

 ```
 hacker@return-oriented-programming~indirect-invocation-easy:/$ objdump -s -j .rodata /challenge/indirect-invocation-easy | grep -E "[0-9a-f]{2}00"